Gempton/Receipt/README.md

 * [Additional information](#additional-information)

 ## General info
-This project is console project which print check in the store.
+This project is console application which print check in the store.

 ## Technologies
 Project is created with: